by Tracy Vides

 Listening is as Important as Talking, Sometimes More

 Many marketers tend to look at social media as yet another podium to broadcast their brand messaging.
 However, social media is not your personal soapbox.
 It’s a channel that thrives on two-way dialogue.
-You’d be doing you brand a huge disservice by discounting the inputs of your users on social networks – there’s some awesome free data for the taking!
+You’d be doing your brand a huge disservice by discounting the inputs of your users on social networks – there are some awesome free data for the taking!
 Chipotle spots a great hook by listening in to conversations about itself on social media:

-A tool like SocialMention helps you keep track the number of mentions your brand receives on a regular basis.
-It also lets you filter by source – Facebook, YouTube, Instagram and so on, so you know your brand equity on each platform.
+A tool like SocialMention helps you keep track of the number of mentions your brand receives on a regular basis.
+It also lets you filter by source – Facebook, YouTube, Instagram, and so on, so you know your brand equity on each platform.

 You can filter based on keywords used, identify top users, and also know whether users feel positively or negatively towards your brand.
 If you use social media dashboards like Raven or SproutSocial, they offer you the same data (in different formats of course) as well.